-C. Session Goals & Expectations
+III.
+COP-1 Session Goals & Expectations

-- Specific goals and expectations for the 7 COP sessions are summarized here, to provide preceptors with guidance as to the level of participation that they may consider allowing the student to engage in, based on what the students have learned in the P-1 Module, with regards to Medical Interviewing and Physical Examination Skills. - At the beginning of the COP-1 experience, we expect the student's role to be that of an active observer.
+- Specific goals and expectations for the 4 COP-1 sessions are summarized here to provide preceptors with guidance as to the level of participation that they may consider allowing the student to engage in, based on what the students have learned in the P-1 Module with regards to medical interviewing and physical examination skills. - At the beginning of the COP-1 experience, we expect the student's role to be that of an active observer.
 However, as the year progresses, the goal is for each student to take a more active role in the care of the patients.
-At the beginning of COP, the student will have had instruction and practice in the complete medical interview and are, therefore, ready to begin taking part in interviewing patients on their first day.
-The student will be learning the components of the physical exam and can, therefore, become more involved in the physical exam as the year progresses. - Session 1: Meet the Preceptor and Clinic staff - Preceptor orients the students to the clinical setting and introduces them to the staff - Discuss students' previous patient care or clinical experiences - Address preceptor's expectations for the students - Review and sign the Learner Contract - Interview 1-2 patients - Student identifies one self-directed learning question to investigate and discusses with their preceptor - Student completes patient log.
+At the beginning of COP-1, the student will have had instruction and practice in the complete medical interview and is, therefore, ready to begin taking part in interviewing patients on their first day.
+The student will be learning the components of the physical exam and can, therefore, become more involved in the physical exam as the year progresses.

+A. Session 1: Meet the Preceptor and Clinic staff

+- Preceptor orients the students to the clinical setting and introduces them to the staff - Discuss students' previous patient care or clinical experiences - Address preceptor's expectations for the students - Review and sign the Learner's Contract - Interview 1-2 patients - Student identifies one self-directed learning question to investigate and discusses it with their preceptor - Student completes the Patient Encounter Log (PEL).

-Sessions 2-7
+B. Sessions 2-4

-- Student participates as an active observer with increasing participation as the year progresses - Obtaining patient's vital signs - Taking a focused/full history - Performing a focused/full examination - Preceptor identifies a patient that that would be suitable for the student to complete a full History and Physical - Student discusses answer to self-directed learning question from the previous session with their preceptor. - Student identifies one self-directed learning question to investigate and discusses with their preceptor. - Complete patient log.
+Student participates as an active observer with increasing participation as the year progresses

+- Obtaining patient's vital signs

+- Taking a focused/full history

+- Performing a focused/full examination

+- Preceptor identifies a patient that that would be suitable for the student to complete a full History and Physical

+- Student discusses answer to self-directed learning question from the previous session with their preceptor.

+- Student identifies a new self-directed learning question to investigate and discuss with their preceptor.

+- Complete Patient Encounter Log (PEL).

 COP Assignments Summary

-Assignment Session
+Assignments Due Session

-Learner Contract 1
+Learner's Contract 1

-Patient Encounter Log All Sessions
+Patient Encounter Log (PEL) All Sessions

-Clinical Question Resource Activity 1-6
+Clinical Question Resource Activity All Sessions

-Mid-Course Feedback 4

-Complete History and Physical Exam 4 or 5
+Complete History and Physical Exam 3 or 4

-Preceptor Feedback on History and Physical Exam Write-up 6

-D. Professionalism
+IV.
+Professionalism

-• Students are expected to adhere to the UCF Honor Code and Guidelines of Professional Conduct and uphold the values of integrity, commitment to self-improvement and respect (see UCFCOM Domains of Professionalism on page 22).
+• Students are expected to adhere to the UCF Honor Code and Guidelines of Professional Conduct and uphold the values of integrity, commitment to self-improvement and respect (see UCFCOM Domains of Professionalism on page 38).

-E. Hospital Credentials
+V. Hospital Credentials

 - All students assigned to hospital clinics or to preceptors who round at hospitals must be credentialed according to the hospital's graduate medical policy.
 Students should not round at a hospital without appropriate credentials. - Students required to complete credentialing will be contacted by the module coordinator with instructions and deadlines regarding necessary documentation.
-It is essential that all paperwork is completed and submitted in a timely manner. - Students are required to dress professionally to all orientations and follow the hospital/clinic and/or school dress code. - Preceptor note: If students have not been credentialed and the preceptor would like to invite them on a hospital round, please contact the module coordinator two weeks in advance of the anticipated session.
+It is essential that all paperwork is completed and submitted in a timely manner. - Students are required to dress professionally to all orientations and follow the hospital/clinic and/or school dress code. - ➤ Preceptor note: If students have not been credentialed and the preceptor would like to invite them on a hospital round, please contact the module coordinator at least two weeks in advance of the anticipated session.
 Processing and orientation for hospitals may take 2-3 weeks.